gopalkrishnawaja/CS6140-Project/README.md

   - Phish_Features_Final.csv

 - **Notebooks**: Jupyter notebooks for different aspects of the project.
-  - **URL_Classification.ipynb**: Notebook for training machine learning models and evaluating their performance.
+  - URL_Classification.ipynb: Notebook for training machine learning models and evaluating their performance.
-  - **URL_Feature_Extraction.ipynb**: Notebook for extracting features from the raw datasets.
+  - URL_Feature_Extraction.ipynb: Notebook for extracting features from the raw datasets.

 - **ModelWeights**: Directory containing pre-trained model weights in zip format.
   - about.txt: Information about the model weights.